-Open resources for literature searching are recommended if you do not have access to RCSI Library subscriptions.
+Open access resources for literature searching are recommended if you do not have an RCSI login.

-When doing a Literature Search or Systematic Review it is important to search core databases including PubMed/Medline, Embase, Cochrane, or Cinahl, as well as grey literature sources that are not published in journals - including national health service, organisational, and government department of health publications.
+When doing a Literature Search or Systematic Review it is important to search core databases including PubMed/Medline, Embase, Cochrane, or Cinahl, as well as grey literature sources such as national health service, organisational, and department of health publications.

 The Cochrane Library is a collection of databases that contain different types of high-quality, independent evidence to inform healthcare decision-making.
 Cochrane systematic reviews are the gold standard of research, and you can run a basic search using your own keywords, or an advanced search using MeSH subject headings.
 The Cochrane Library is provided as a national subscription for the island of Ireland.
 The Cochrane Collaboration commissions systematic reviews on clinical topics.